publicscience/argos/readme.md

     (argos) $ python manage.py create:sources

-### Training the Vectorizer
+### Training the vectorizers
-Finally, you will need to train the vectorizer pipeline for the brain, which is implemented in `argos.core.brain.vectorizer`.
+Finally, you will need to train the vectorizer pipelines used in clustering.
 You can train this pipeline with a JSON file of training data structured like so:

     [
         {